 Did you know Papadums are called Happala in Karnataka?
 Here’s a basic Papadum recipe.
 The spices are only suggestions.
 Any variety of ground spices can be added to the dough ranging from various pepper powders and seasoned salts to Garam Masala.

 - 1 tsp.ground black pepper

 - 1 tablespoon water

-- Ground spices for dusting.
-Try: cayenne pepper, white pepper, coriander, dried fennel and turmeric.)
+- Ground spices for dusting. such as: cayenne, white pepper, coriander, dried fennel powder, and turmeric.

 - Oil for frying

-Stir together the flour, pepper, ground cumin seeds, and salt in a large bowl.
+Stir together the flour, spices and salt in a large bowl.
 Add the garlic and mix well.
 Add enough of the water to form a dough that will hold together in a cohesive ball.
 The dough should be fairly stiff and dry; if it is too wet, it will not roll well.

 Knead the dough for about 5 minutes by hand; the dough should be quite smooth.
 Now with your hands, shape the dough into a cylinder about 2 inches thick and 6 inches long.
 With a sharp knife, cut the cylinder into 1/2-inch thick slices.

-Allow the Papadums to dry by placing them in a very low oven (less than 200F) for 1 to 2 hours, turning occasionally, until they are just slightly flexible.
+Allow the Papadums to dry by placing them in a very low oven (less than 200F) for 1 to 2 hours, turning occasionally, until they are still just slightly flexible.
 At this point they may be stacked flat and stored in an airtight container until needed.
-If stored in this manner they will keep for months and when you are ready to prepare them simply heat about 1/8 inch of oil in a large skillet.
-When the oil is hot, but not smoking, slide the Papadums, one at a time, gently into the hot oil.* Turn the Papadums over once they begin to curl at the edges and remove them before they change their hue from gold to brown.
-Cool and drain on towels and serve immediately.
+If stored in this manner they will keep for several months.